AhmedElbisher/bmi-calculator-flutter/README.md

 # BMI Calculator
->this app calculates Body mass index (BMI) that is a measure of body fat based on height and weight that applies to adult men and women. this app is part of **Complete Flutter App Development Bootcamp with Dart** full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>this app calculates Body mass index (BMI) that is a measure of body fat based on height and weight that applies to adult men and women. this app is part of **Complete Flutter App Development Bootcamp with Dart**  [course](https://www.appbrewery.co/).

 ## General Info